Acne Scar Treatment

 Are There Any Potential Side Effects or Complications From Acne Scar Treatment?

-Side effects from acne scar treatment include swelling, discomfort, itching, and redness.
+Side effects of acne scar treatment include swelling, discomfort, itching, and redness.
 Generally, side effects will be mild and only moderately uncomfortable at worst.

 Depending on the treatment and patient skin type, rare side effects and complications can occur including infection, scarring, hyperpigmentation, hematoma, or injury to nerves and blood vessel damage.